OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ##### Embedded Provisioning Profile File

-If not having the original source code project you should then analyze the IPA and search inside for the *embedded provisioning profile* that is usually located in the root app bundle folder (`Payload/<appname>.app/`) under the name `embedded.mobileprovision`.
+When you do not have the original source code, you should analyze the IPA and search inside for the *embedded provisioning profile* that is usually located in the root app bundle folder (`Payload/<appname>.app/`) under the name `embedded.mobileprovision`.

 This file is not a `.plist`, it is encoded using [Cryptographic Message Syntax](https://en.wikipedia.org/wiki/Cryptographic_Message_Syntax "Cryptographic Message Syntax").
 On macOS you can [inspect an embedded provisioning profile's entitlements](https://developer.apple.com/library/archive/technotes/tn2415/_index.html#//apple_ref/doc/uid/DTS40016427-CH1-PROFILESENTITLEMENTS "Inspecting a profile's entitlements") using the following command: